Online Payments

 At a small law firm, implementing the right legal billing software can make the difference between getting paid what you're owed and missing out on revenue.
 A reliable billing software will help you generate invoices, receive payments, and keep track of all your billing information in one centralized location.

-LawPay, for example, offers law firms an end-to-end solution to streamlining their billing processes.
+LawPay, for example, offers law firms an end-to-end solution to streamline their billing processes.
 Whether you’re making it easier for clients to pay by accepting alternative payment methods, offering lawyer retainers for peace of mind and protection for both parties, or setting up scheduled payments to not skip a beat, LawPay has your every billing need covered and compliant.

-Our newest offering, LawPay Pro, also brings timekeeping benefits into the mix.
+LawPay’s billing solution also brings timekeeping benefits into the mix.
 With strategic tools and automated processes, you’ll alleviate the struggles of manual time tracking and gain more time to focus on what matters most: serving your clients.

 Improve Your Small Law Firm’s Billing Practices